Spaaza/route53-registrator/README.md

 ### Make tasks:

- - `build/container`:
+ - `image`:
-     - Builds the binary image (compiled only for linux amd64)
-     - Builds a Docker container to run the binary
+     - Builds a minimal scratch image with a static binary using the Centurylink golang-builder
  - `dev`:
      - Runs the latest built docker container, passing AWS credentials as env variables and some sane defaults
  - `release`:
-     - Pushes the latest image to the public docker index (it's tied to my account right now)
+     - Pushes the latest image to the public docker index

 ## A note on `ca-bundle.crt`: